openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-07-off2-off-reinstall.md

 **WARNING**: finish writing it before running it !!!

 1. change TTL for openfoodfacts domains (including pro) to a low value in DNS

+1. Redeploy the dist of off and off-pro on off2

 1. shutdown:
    * off on **off2** `sudo systemctl stop apache2 nginx`